Code4Community/Code4Community.github.io/tutorials/js.md

 That code snippet would print "Ohio State" and "Bucks" to the console.

-#### For Of Loops
+#### For...of Loops

-For-Of loops are for iterating over arrays.
+For-of loops are for iterating over arrays.
 For example, if we have the following array:

 ```javascript
 var teams = ["Michigan", "Ohio State", "Rutgers"]